Explorer++

 Explorer++ is a free and open-source navigational file manager for Microsoft Windows.
 It features multi-tabbed panes, bookmarks menu, and a customizable user interface.
 It can be configured to run portably or use the registry.
 It can also be set to replace Windows Explorer as the default file manager.

+The original version of these is the original source of the commercial PowerDesk Pro file manager now sold by Avanquest.
+They still share certain features but each has added different features.